Major revision October 2021

 LP160 In order to create a zero carbon infrastructure some areas of construction, such as housing retrofit and electricity system, will need to expand.
 To keep construction emissions down other areas of construction, such as new offices, shops, entertainment sites and warehouses, must be drastically reduced.

 LP200 To achieve patterns of development that enable all people to realise their potential and improve the quality of life in ways which simultaneously protect and enhance the earth’s life support systems.

 LP404 Achieving this requires a recognition that policies addressing all aspects of planning, including construction, housing, energy, transport, food, waste, water, health, the economy and natural habitats, are interconnected.
 More detailed policies in these areas are set out in other chapters.
 Local plans and neighbourhood plans (see LP504) should seek to foster Lifetime Neighbourhoods, which offer everyone the best possible chance of health, well-being and social, economic and civic engagement regardless of age.
-Ensuring this means that communities are empowered, and that local shops, social and community facilities, streets, parks and open spaces, local services, decent homes and public transport are affordable and accessible to everyone now and for future generations.
+Ensuring this means that communities are empowered, and that local shops and businesses, social and community facilities, streets, parks and open spaces, local services, decent homes and public transport are affordable and accessible to everyone now and for future generations.

 LP405 The Green Party strongly supports land designations which prevent inappropriate development on National Parks, the Broads and Areas of Outstanding Natural Beauty, natural habitats of local, regional, national or international importance, sites of special scientific or archaeological interest, and ancient woodlands.

 LP406 Planning policy has failed to stem the alarming loss of biodiversity in England and Wales, and to arrest damage to ecology and landscapes, let alone to enhance them.
 The Green Party would require planning policy to protect and enhance ecology and biodiversity at a landscape scale, integrating this with policies on agriculture and industry.